Winston Churchill's address to the Canadian Parliament (1941)

 Winston Churchill's address to the Canadian Parliament of 30 December 1941 was made in Ottawa, shortly after the United States had joined the Allies in World War II (on account of the Pearl Harbor attack).
 The Canadian Senate was also in attendance.
 It is sometimes referred to by its most noted passage, "Some chicken!
 Some neck!"

 Background

-Winston Churchill had sailed from England to the United States less than a week after the Pearl Harbor attack, leaving London on 12 December 1941 and arriving in America on 22 December.
-There he stayed the next four weeks, mostly conferring with President Roosevelt and forming a strong personal bond as well.
-On 26 December 1941 he addressed the United States Congress with a speech titled "What kind of a people do they think we are?", which drew thunderous applause from the American lawmakers.
+Winston Churchill had sailed from the United Kingdom to the United States less than a week after the Pearl Harbor attack, leaving London on 12 December 1941 and arriving in United States on 22 December.
+There he stayed for the next four weeks, mostly conferring with President Roosevelt and forming a strong personal bond as well.
+On 26 December 1941 he addressed the 77th United States Congress with a speech titled "What kind of a people do they think we are?", which drew thunderous applause from the American lawmakers.

 Churchill took a short side trip to Canada, where twenty thousand people filled the streets around Ottawa's Union Station to greet him.
 Thousands more cheered him as he rode to Rideau Hall.